Differentiable Tree Search Network: Related Works

-Our work on DTS draws inspiration from these recent contributions, notably TreeQN~\citep{farquhar2018treeqn}.
+Our work draws inspiration from these recent contributions, notably TreeQN~\citep{farquhar2018treeqn}.
 TreeQN employs a full tree expansion up to a fixed depth, followed by recursive updates to the value estimate of tree nodes in order to predict the Q-value at the input state.
 However, TreeQN's full tree expansion is exponential in the depth, rendering it computationally expensive for tackling complex planning problems that necessitate deeper search.
-DTS addresses this issue by incorporating a more advanced online search algorithm that emphasises expansion in promising areas of the search tree.
+Our work addresses this issue by incorporating a more advanced online search algorithm that emphasizes expansion in promising areas of the search tree.

-\dts (DTS) is a neural network architecture that incorporates the structural bias of a best-first search algorithm into the network design.
-Moreover, DTS employs a learnt world model to eliminate the dependency on availability of a world simulator.
-The learnt world model is jointly optimised with the online search algorithm using gradient-based optimisation techniques, such that the learnt world model, although imperfect, is useful for the online search, and search submodules are robust against errors in the world model.
+\dtsn (D-TSN) is a neural network design that incorporates the algorithmic inductive bias of a best-first search algorithm into the network structure and employs a learned world model to perform the online search.
+The learned world model is jointly optimized with the search algorithm, so that the learned world model, although imperfect, is useful for the online search, and search submodules are robust against errors in the world model.